AffanWajid12/todoapptest/README.md

 ![App ScreenShot](https://raw.githubusercontent.com/SamiurRahmanMukul/Complete-MERN-TODO-Application/master/app_screenshot_v1.png)

-# Complete MERN Stack Todo Application
+I think this is better documentation# Complete MERN Stack Todo Application

 Hello 👋, I'm Samiur Rahman Mukul.
 At this repository i will be build a `Complete MERN Stack TODO Application ☋`.
 Using `Node.js, Express.js, MongoDB, React.js, Redux.js & Tailwind CSS`.
 So are you interested at this project let's connect with me.
 Thanks